robotmachine/QuickLedger/README.md

 ```
 [file]
 ledger_file = /home/robotmachine/doc/Ledger.dat

-[acct]
+[account]
 default_account = CHEQ
 CHEQ = Assets:MyBank:Chequing
 SAVE = Assets:MyBank:Savings

-[merc]
+[merchant]
 SD = Sundance Natural Foods
-SD_CAT = Expenses:Groceries
 SQ = SeQUential Biofuels

+[category]
+groc = Expenses:Groceries
+SD = Expenses:Groceries
-SQ_CAT = Expenses:Auto:Fuel
+SQ = Expenses:Auto:Fuel
 ```

 When using the `ql -a ACCOUNT` option, `ql` will attempt to match the entry
-with one of the accounts in the [acct] section of .qlrc
+with one of the accounts in the [account] section of .qlrc
 If a match is not found, the literal string will be used.
 The same is true of the `ql -m MERCHANT` option.
-If a match is found for the merchant and merchant_CAT is present, then
+If a match is found for the merchant and the same entry is present under [category], then
-merchant_CAT will be used.
+the category will be used.
 If that does not match, then it will prompt
 interactively for an expense category.

 #### Examples